BREAKING: Russia prohibits Austrian Airlines flight to arrive without entering Belarusian airspace: reports | DW | 27.05.2021

 Austrian Airlines said it canceled a cargo-passenger flight from Vienna to Moscow on Thursday.

-Flight OS601 from Vienna was scheduled to arrive in Moscow on time, but the board at Domodedovo airport lists the flight as canceled.
+Flight OS601 from Vienna was scheduled to arrive in Moscow on time, but the board at Domodedovo airport listed the flight as canceled.
 Earlier, the airline had refused to transit through Belarusian airspace on the way to Moscow.
+The European Union has urged its airlines to avoid Belarus and its airspace following Sunday's forced landing in Minsk of a Ryanair plane and the arrest of a dissident journalist on board.

+A representative of the Austrian Airlines told the Interfax news agency that the new flight route needed to be confirmed with the authorities.

+"The Russian authorities have not given us this permission," the spokeswoman was quoted as saying in the Russian-language report.

+Also on Thursday, EU foreign ministers in Lisbon vowed to continue to increase pressure on Belarusian President Alexander Lukashenko.
+The parents of detained journalist Raman Pratasevich also urged the international community to help free their son.

+"I want you to hear my cry, the cry of my soul.
+So that you understand how difficult it is for us now and how much we are experiencing this situation,'' Natalia Pratasevich, the reporter's mother, said at a news conference in Poland.
+"I am begging you, help me free my son.''

-Meanwhile, Press Secretary of the Russian President Dmitry Peskov forwarded the question to aviation authorities, about the cancellation of flights of European air carriers planning to fly to Moscow while bypassing Belarusian airspace, Interfax news agency said.
+Meanwhile, Press Secretary of the Russian President Dmitry Peskov sidestepped the question of canceling flights by European air carriers.

 "The presidential administration is not in charge of controlling air traffic.
 We recommend you to address this question to our aviation authorities," Peskov told journalists, Interfax quoted him as saying.